 December 3, 2013 - Independent consultants, hired by the Ohio Department of Rehabilitation and Correction, release a report saying that Castro’s death was suicide, not accidental autoerotic asphyxiation.

-April 2015 - Amanda Berry and Gina DeJesus' book, "Hope: A Memoir of Survival in Cleveland," is released.
+April 2015 - Berry and DeJesus’ book, “Hope: A Memoir of Survival in Cleveland,” is published.

 May 2, 2015 - The Lifetime Original Movie “Cleveland Abduction” premieres on television.